 Andy Robertson chant background

 The Andy Robertson chant is fitting for the player – it is understated but does the job well.
-While Liverpool fans aren't going to win any prizes for this chant, it can often be one of the loudest sung at Anfield due to its simplicity.
+While Liverpool fans aren't going to win any prizes for this chant, it was often one of the loudest sung at Anfield due to its simplicity.

-Both Scotland and Liverpool fans have dabbled with the idea of a Robertson chant to the tune of ‘Belter' by Gerry Cinnamon, but both sets of supporters have ultimately always come back to the Andy, Andy, Andy, Andy Robertson effort.
+Both Scotland and Liverpool fans dabbled with the idea of a Robertson chant to the tune of ‘Belter' by Gerry Cinnamon, but both sets of supporters ultimately always came back to the Andy, Andy, Andy, Andy Robertson effort.

-One of the loudest renditions of this Liverpool chant came during the 2025/26 season.
-It was sung loud and proud by Liverpool fans during a match against Real Madrid, shortly after Trent Alexander-Arnold came onto the field.
-It was a message to the former Reds player of what he could have had, had he not left the club for Madrid.
+One of the loudest renditions of this Liverpool chant came during the 2025/26 season: it was sung loud and proud by Liverpool fans during a match against Real Madrid, shortly after Trent Alexander-Arnold came onto the field.
+It was a message to the former Reds player of what he could have had, had he not left the club for Los Blancos.

 Liverpool fans singing the Andy Robertson chant